 This homemade vanilla bean mousse keeps it simple.
 Just the rich, creaminess of heavy cream, a little sweetener, and vanilla are the all the flavors you need for a delicious dessert.

-Want more desserts and sweets recipes?
+Want more sweet treat recipes?
 Check out my Desserts and Sweets category page.

 How To Make Low Carb Vanilla Bean Mousse.